 Conservation irrigation conversion

-The regions, as depicted in Figure 1, will be eligible to receive 1/3 of the amount of funds in the regional pool.
-Applications will be approved using the same ranking criteria for each region; there will be a minimum score for recommendation for funding.
-No more than three applications per district will move on to the next phase of consideration after the preliminary ranking unless all applications have been ranked and there remains an eligible application(s).
+The regions, as depicted in Figure 1, are eligible to receive 1/3 of the amount of funds in the regional pool.
+Applications will be approved using the same ranking criteria for each region; a minimum score for funding will be determined by the committee.
+The highest ranking applications per region will move on to the site assessment phase of the application process.
 Should a region not have sufficient applications to fund, the commission will allocate the remaining funds by approving applications in other regions, funding applications by highest score.
 Should the regional pool not have enough highly ranked applications to encumber available funding, the remaining funds (AP) will be allocated through district allocations (AG) via the supplemental allocation process described on page 4.

 Figure 1: Regions for AgWRAP allocations